ChmtTnky/ConnectModInstaller/README.md

  - Files are not patched with new data, they are completely overwritten.
  - Entire CPK files will not be installed with this program.
  - Mods do not need to emulate the original filesystem of the CPK files to work properly.
- - Assets can be anywhere within the mod folder, including subdirectories.
+ - Assets can be anywhere within your Asset folder, including subdirectories.

 ### Code mods
  - Mods of this kind must be in isolated directories within the Codes folder.